 3. Decide on broad content themes

 Define no more than three areas or topics that you plan to explore through your content.
-These topics should be broad enough that you’ll never run out of things to say, angles to explore, or people interested, but specific enough that you find the right audience interested in you and your brand.
+These content topics should be broad enough that you’ll never run out of things to say, angles to explore, or people interested, but specific enough that you find the right audience interested in you and your brand.
 These areas should be related to your brand in a tangential way and get to the deeper, emotional heart of your organization or point of view.
 This is where understanding your brand’s mission and visual aesthetic is paramount.
 Take for example the areas these three companies explore with content:

 - Adobe Spark is all about tools that help you stand out with content so we cover visual communication, social media, and creative expression.